-(k) Members' Equity (Deficit)
+(h) Members' Equity (Deficit)

 The Company's Units have no par value.
 Each member's liability is limited to the respective members' equity.
-Additional paid-in capital represents recognition of Unit-based compensation, warrants classified as equity instruments, and the fair value of Common Units issued in connection with certain convertible promissory notes (the "Bridge Notes").
+Additional paid-in capital represents recognition of Unit-based compensation, warrants classified as equity instruments, and the fair value of Common Units issued in connection with certain Convertible Bridge Notes.
 The Company records cost of repurchasing member Units as Treasury Units.

-(l) Revenue Recognition
+(i) Revenue Recognition

-The Company recognizes revenue when the following criteria are met: persuasive evidence of an arrangement exists, the customer assumes ownership and risk of loss, the sales price is fixed or determinable, and collection is reasonably assured.
+The Company recognizes revenue when products are shipped and the customer takes ownership and assumes risk of loss, collection of the relevant receivable is probable, persuasive evidence of an arrangement exists and the sales price is fixed or determinable.